-A project focussed on the sharing and supporting of underexposed new music, A Lonely Ghost Burning aims to exist in the interests of listeners and artists alike.
+A project focussed on the seeking, sharing and supporting of underexposed new music, A Lonely Ghost Burning aims to exist in the interests of listeners and artists alike.
 Discovery.
 Community.
 Honesty.
 Pleasantness.

 Carefully curated and free to download, our compilations are intended as an introduction into the recent albums, EPs and demos that are most deserving of attention.

 Latest: Vol. 2 (010)